-Weekly Yard waste collection in Brampton and Mississauga starts the week of April 1 and ends the week of November 25, 2013.
+Weekly Yard Waste collection all areas of Brampton and Mississauga - including the CFIA Asian Long Horned Beetle quarantined area of Malton - starts the week of September 29, and ends the week of November 24, 2014.

 Yard waste is collected every other week in the urban settlement areas and rural subdivisions of Caledon.